Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

 translationOpportunityCountsByLanguage
+    A mapping from language to count of opportunities to translate that language. missedTranslationOpportunityCountsByLanguage
-    A mapping from language to count of opportunities to translate that language. pageTranslatedCountsByLanguage
+    A mapping from language to count of missed opportunities to translate that language. pageTranslatedCountsByLanguage
     A mapping from language to the counts of pages translated from that